Importing From Thailand For Your Business In Australia

 Some of these include:

-- Tariffs, duties, and taxes may apply — More on that below.
+- Tariffs, duties, and taxes may apply— More on that below.

 - Free trade agreements could work to your advantage.

-- Be aware of additional costs.
+- Be aware of several other costs.

-- Label goods correctly.
+- Ensure that your goods are labeled correctly.

 For full details, please do check out our guide to importing into Australia.